zeppe-lin/mkinitramfs/README.md

 OVERVIEW
 ========

-This directory contains mkinitramfs, a tool used to create a Linux boot image (initramfs).
+This repository contains mkinitramfs, a tool used to create a Linux boot image (initramfs).

 This distribution is a fork of illiliti's tinyramfs as of commit